luis5tb/luis5tb.github.io/_posts/2024-07-17-quantizing-models-with-marlin.md

 There are several benefits of quantizing a model (specially big ones) at the expense of a possible impact on its accuracy:

-- Small model size: 4-bit quantization means 75% reduction compared to base FP32 models
+- *Small model size*: 4-bit quantization means 75% reduction compared to base FP32 models.
-- Faster inference: lower precision computations means faster and more efficient inference.
+- *Faster inference*: lower precision computations means faster and more efficient inference.
 The reduced memory footprint also descreses memory access costs.
-- Power efficiency: due to the above points, the inference will also require less power consumption.
+- *Power efficiency*: due to the above points, the inference also requires less power consumption.
-- Enabling cheaper hardware: the small size and the faster inference also enable more hardware to run the models.
-As an example the model used in this blogpost would require 4 A100 to run the base model, while the quantize model should run fine in just 1 GPU.
+- *Enabling cheaper hardware*: the small size and the faster inference also enable more hardware to run the models.
+As an example the model used in this blogpost would require 4 A100 to run the base model, while the quantize model would only need 1 GPU.

 This blog post just demonstrated one way of quantizing a model.
 There are many others, with different formats.
 Even this method has different configuration options that would lead to different outcomes.